Partition sum of thermal, under-constrained systems: Discussion

 \section{Discussion}

 In this article, we developed a theory for thermal, under-constrained systems with fixed connectivity.
 We provide analytical expressions for the partition sum $Z$, free energy $F$, and elastic material properties such as tension $t$ and shear modulus $G$ close to the athermal rigidity transition depending on isotropic strain $\varepsilon$, shear strain $\gamma$, and temperature $T$.
 The only three parameters appearing in our theory are energetic rigidity $\kappa_E$, entropic rigidity $\kappa_S$, and an interaction parameter between isotropic and shear strain, which we denote by $b_\varepsilon$.
-These parameters are phenomenological coefficients that depend on the microscopic structure of the system.
+These parameters depend on the microscopic structure of the system through Eqs.~\eqref{eq:kappaE}, \eqref{eq:kappaS}, and \eqref{eq:be} (or, more generally, Eq.~\eqref{eq:be-with-linear-order-terms}), respectively.

 We first discussed the limit of zero temperature (athermal limit), which is dominated by energetic rigidity, and the limit of infinitely stiff springs, which is dominated by entropic rigidity.
 In the athermal limit, we analytically derived the elastic properties before \cite{Merkel2019,Lee2022}, where the system is floppy for $\varepsilon+b_\varepsilon\gamma^2\leq0$ and rigid for $\varepsilon+b_\varepsilon\gamma^2>0$.
 For the stiff-spring limit, we showed that the accessible phase space volume corresponds to the surface of a hyper-ellipsoid, whose dimension is given by the number of first-order zero modes of the system, $N_\mathrm{1st}^\ast$ (\autoref{sec:model - zero modes}).
 This ultimately leads to a free energy that scales logarithmically with the negative combined strain $-(\varepsilon+b_\varepsilon\gamma^2)$.
 In both limits, the mechanical properties are inherently linked to the properties of the SSS that is created at the transition.
 Finally, we derive the partition sum for the general case, where energetic and entropic rigidity are coupled only through the SSS.